nokia/SReXperts/docs/eda/beginner/notifications.md

 /// admonition | Restore Interface State
     type: warning
-Bring back the interface state by running the following command in the bash shell of the server:
+Bring back up the interface by running the following command in the bash shell of the server:

 ```shell
 docker exec clab-srexperts-leaf11 \
 sr_cli -ec "/interface ethernet-1/1 admin-state enable"
 ```

+By bringing the interface up, the alarms will be automatically change their state to Cleared = True.

 ///